Animal Crossing: Pocket Camp: Subscriptions

-Nintendo's concerns over the loot box gameplay present in Pocket Camp led to the decision to revoke access to downloading or playing the game for Belgium users, starting from August 27, 2019.
+Animal Crossing: Pocket Camp Complete

+On August 21, 2024, the game's official Twitter account posted a statement that Animal Crossing: Pocket Camp reached its end of service at 15:00 UTC on November 28 and will be replaced with a paid, offline version without micro-transactions allowing users to transfer their save data.

+On October 27, 2024, the paid version was revealed to be titled Animal Crossing: Pocket Camp Complete.
+The paid version released on December 2, 2024, for $19.99, with a temporary discount of $9.99 for the first two months of release.
+The game is set to include all previously released items and events (minus various collaboration items such as the Sanrio collection), with one additional year of new content, from December 2024 to September 2025.

 Reception

-Animal Crossing: Pocket Camp received "mixed or average" reviews, according to review aggregate Metacritic.
+Animal Crossing: Pocket Camp received "mixed or average" reviews, according to review aggregator website Metacritic.
 Praise was given by Polygon for the game's approach to introduce mobile players to the gameplay of the main series games, although the results were somewhat mixed over the time-dependent gameplay.
 Polygon described the tutorial to be too overly extensive, but welcomed the concept of organizing and completing various activities according to real-time.

 By September 2018, the game had grossed $50 million.
 As of April 2020, the game has grossed over $150 million worldwide.